Hindustani language: Phonology

+Hindustani phonology, shared by both Hindi and Urdu, is characterized by a symmetrical ten-vowel system, where vowels are distinguished by length, with long vowels typically being tense and short vowels lax.
+The language also includes nasalized vowels, as well as a wide array of consonants, including aspirated and murmured sounds.
+Hindustani maintains a four-way phonation distinction among plosives, unlike the two-way distinction in English.

 Grammar

 Vocabulary

-Hindi-Urdu's core vocabulary has an Indic base, being derived from Prakrit, which in turn derives from Sanskrit, as well as a substantial amount of loanwords from Persian and Arabic (via Persian).
+Hindi–Urdu's core vocabulary has an Indic base, being derived from Prakrit and Classical Sanskrit, which in turn both derive from Vedic Sanskrit, as well as a substantial number of loanwords from Persian and Arabic (via Persian).
 Hindustani contains around 5,500 words of Persian and Arabic origin.
+There are also quite a few words borrowed from English, as well as some words from other European languages such as Portuguese and Dutch.

 Hindustani also borrowed Persian prefixes to create new words.
 Persian affixes became so assimilated that they were used with original Khari Boli words as well.

 Writing system

-Historically, Hindustani was written in the Kaithi, Devanagari, and Urdu alphabets.
-Kaithi and Devanagari are two of the Brahmic scripts native to India, whereas the Urdu alphabet is a derivation of the Perso-Arabic script written in Nastaʿlīq, which is the preferred calligraphic style for Urdu.
+Historically, Hindustani was written in the Urdu, Devanagari and sometimes in the Kaithi script.
+During the British Raj, Hindustani was offiicially generally written in a derivation of the Perso-Arabic script, now known as the Urdu alphabet (written in the Nastaʿlīq style).
+Kaithi and Devanagari are two of the Brahmic scripts which were employed alongside the Urdu alphabet.

-Today, Hindustani continues to be written in the Urdu alphabet in Pakistan.
+This remained to be the case until the 20th century when Hindi in the Devanagari script was sanctioned as an official language in India.
 In India, the Hindi register is officially written in Devanagari, and Urdu in the Urdu alphabet, to the extent that these standards are partly defined by their script.

-However, in popular publications in India, Urdu is also written in Devanagari, with slight variations to establish a Devanagari Urdu alphabet alongside the Devanagari Hindi alphabet.
+Today, it continues to be written in the Urdu alphabet in Pakistan.
+Popular publications in India, Urdu is also written in Devanagari, with slight variations in attempts to establish a Devanagari Urdu alphabet alongside the Devanagari Hindi alphabet.

 Because of anglicisation in South Asia and the international use of the Latin script, Hindustani is occasionally written in the Latin script.
 This adaptation is called Roman Urdu or Romanised Hindi, depending upon the register used.
 Since Urdu and Hindi are mutually intelligible when spoken, Romanised Hindi and Roman Urdu (unlike Devanagari Hindi and Urdu in the Urdu alphabet) are mostly mutually intelligible as well.